san-serif-sentiments/ai-glossary/site/docs/roles.md

 # Role Starter Packs

 Guidance for common stakeholder groups.
-Each section links to the most relevant terms based on category and role tags.
+Each pack includes actionable steps and key focus areas so teams can operationalize insights immediately.

 ## Product & Program Managers
 Focus on user outcomes, feature scope, and launch readiness.

+**Action plan**
+- Bookmark the [Glossary Search](search.md) filtered to this role and review the top 5 unfamiliar terms.
+- Schedule a sync with partner roles listed under each term to clarify ownership and open questions.
+- Capture insights in your runbook or onboarding guide so future teammates ramp faster.

+### Guided learning path
+1. Skim the Governance & Risk category to learn which terms drive launch checklists.
+2. Bookmark three model or prompt concepts that influence roadmap trade-offs.
+3. Schedule a debrief with policy partners to align on escalation triggers.

+### Practice checklist
+- Review the glossary search filtered to product + governance and log two takeaways in your launch checklist.
+- Pair with engineering to confirm which guardrails or prompts need updates before feature freeze.

 ### Focus areas
-- Governance & Risk (18 terms)
+- Governance & Risk (27 terms)
-- LLM Core (16 terms)
+- LLM Core (19 terms)
 - Foundations (11 terms)
-- Operations & Monitoring (8 terms)
+- Operations & Monitoring (11 terms)
 - Retrieval & RAG (7 terms)
-- Agents & Tooling (2 terms)
+- Agents & Tooling (3 terms)

 ### Recommended terms
 - [agentic ai](terms/agentic-ai.md) — Systems that plan, act, and iterate with minimal human prompts by chaining model calls and tools.
+- [ai assurance](terms/ai-assurance.md) — Discipline that produces evidence, controls, and attestations showing an AI system meets agreed safety, compliance, and performance thresholds.
 - [ai incident response](terms/ai-incident-response.md) — Coordinated workflow for detecting, triaging, and remediating harmful or out-of-policy AI behavior.
+- [algorithmic audit](terms/algorithmic-audit.md) — Independent review of an AI system’s data, design, and outcomes to verify compliance, fairness, and risk controls.
 - [algorithmic bias](terms/algorithmic-bias.md) — Systematic unfairness in model outputs that disadvantages certain groups or outcomes.
+- [algorithmic impact assessment](terms/algorithmic-impact-assessment.md) — Structured review that documents how an AI system may affect people, processes, and compliance obligations.
 - [alignment](terms/alignment.md) — Making sure AI systems optimize for human values, policies, and intended outcomes.
 - [attention](terms/attention.md) — Technique enabling models to weight input tokens differently when producing each output.
 - [beam search](terms/beam-search.md) — Deterministic decoding that keeps the top scoring sequences across multiple beams before selecting the final output.
 - [chunking](terms/chunking.md) — Splitting source documents into manageable pieces before indexing or feeding them to models.
 - [clip](terms/clip.md) — Multimodal model that embeds images and text into a shared space using contrastive learning.
 - [confusion matrix](terms/confusion-matrix.md) — Table that summarizes true/false positives and negatives to diagnose classification performance.
+- [constitutional ai](terms/constitutional-ai.md) — Alignment approach where models critique and revise their own outputs against a written set of principles.
 - [content moderation](terms/content-moderation.md) — Workflows and tools that review, filter, and act on user-generated content to enforce policy.
 - [context window](terms/context-window.md) — Maximum number of tokens a model can consider at once during prompting or inference.
 - [cross-validation](terms/cross-validation.md) — Evaluation technique that splits data into multiple folds to estimate model performance on unseen samples.
 - [data minimization](terms/data-minimization.md) — Principle of collecting and retaining only the data necessary for a defined purpose.
+- [data retention](terms/data-retention.md) — Policies defining how long data is stored, where it lives, and how it is deleted.
 - [decoding](terms/decoding.md) — Algorithms that turn model probability distributions into output tokens during generation.
 - [diffusion model](terms/diffusion-model.md) — Generative model that iteratively denoises random noise to synthesize images, audio, or other data.
 - [embedding](terms/embedding.md) — Dense numerical representation that captures semantic meaning of text, images, or other data.
 - [evaluation](terms/evaluation.md) — Systematic measurement of model performance, safety, and reliability using defined tests.
 - [f1 score](terms/f1-score.md) — Harmonic mean of precision and recall, balancing false positives and false negatives.
+- [fairness metrics](terms/fairness-metrics.md) — Quantitative measures that evaluate whether model performance is equitable across groups.
+- [function calling](terms/function-calling.md) — LLM capability that lets prompts invoke predefined functions and return structured arguments.
 - [generative ai](terms/generative-ai.md) — Family of models that produce new content—text, images, code—rather than only making predictions.
 - [greedy decoding](terms/greedy-decoding.md) — Strategy that selects the highest-probability token at each step, producing deterministic outputs.
 - [guardrails](terms/guardrails.md) — Controls that constrain model behavior to comply with safety, legal, or brand requirements.